 Alternative Option: Come on an Overland Self-drive tour

-If you love exploring things on your own, at your own pace, but you hate researching a trip or organising travel logistics, then one of Overland’s self-drive tours might be the perfect option for you!
+If you love exploring things on your own, at your own pace, but you hate researching a trip or organising travel logistics, then one of Overland’s self-drive tours of Ireland might be the perfect option for you!
 With our self-guided Ireland tours, we take care of all the logistics for you, booking tours, accommodation, adventure activities, and anything we think you need to have an unforgettable Ireland tour.
 This option is the best of both worlds for some guests as they enjoy all of the expertise our local guides have to offer, but they get a sense of exploring Ireland themselves.
 And, if you need any help at any time, you can call us up and ask for advice or directions!
-It’s also perfect for anyone who would rather not be on a bus or mini-bus with other tourists.
+We also created a specialist app called Paddy The Pocket Pilot that organises your whole itinerary for you, with your e-tickets, FAQs, and emergency numbers.
+A self-drive tour is also perfect for anyone who would rather not be on a bus or mini-bus with other tourists.
 Want to keep to yourself while you explore Ireland?
-Then our self-drive tours are perfect for you..
+Then our self-drive tours are perfect for you.

 Do You Like Changing Plans on the Fly?